lyellread/cs427-final-project/documentation/7-appendix.md

 To improve from this feedback, we made a variety of changes.
 Firstly, we returned to normal CTR mode and included a MAC, creating a CCA-secure "Enc-then-MAC" scheme.
 The MAC we chose for this purpose was ECBC-MAC to allow tagging of arbitrary-length messages.
 Next, we did further research on how to properly generate keys from a password.
 We chose to implement one of these methods, PBKDF2.
 This is a more sophisticated and secure method of generating password-derived keys compared to our previous $k := \sig{Hash}(password)$.

 One thing that we got right in the initial design was to choose AES as the block cipher / PRP we would use.
-By choosing this known-secure (or rather, known-not-insecure) algorithm as our PRP/PRF, this allowed us to construct provably-secure constructions using AES, such as our ECBC-MAC and PBKDF2.
+By choosing this known-secure (or rather, known-not-insecure) algorithm as our PRP/PRF, this allowed us to construct secure constructions using AES, such as our ECBC-MAC and PBKDF2.

 ## Appendix B: Draft Feedback